itmeze/toadie/README.md

 Since version 9.4 Postres allows for storing, querying and indexing on json column types.
 This allows to easily persist clojure's map in database.

+This concept is not new, take a look at Elixir's Moebius (https://github.com/robconery/moebius).
+Especially part with JSONB support.

 ##Geting stared

 Toadie artifacts are [deployed to clojars] (https://clojars.org/toadie)